All Episodes

 All this happened before the London attacks.

-The remarkable question is why hasn't this case received more publicity?
+The remarkable question is: why hasn't this case received more publicity?

 There were a few first day stories, but they were more or less buried by the convention.

-Particularly in the context now that we're having this debate about the NSA and trying to find out who might be in this country talking to Al-Qaeda overseas.
+Not a single newspaper in the country has bothered to do a background story on this case, particularly in the context now that we're having this debate about the NSA and trying to find out who might be in this country talking to al-Qaeda overseas.

 Here you have the exact case this program's designed to identify.